-- The exposed cohort will comprise patients initiating treatment with ozanimod. - The other S1P cohort will comprise patients initiating an S1P modulator, including siponimod or fingolimod. - The other DMT cohort will comprise patients initiating oral agents such as teriflunomide, dimethyl fumarate, diroximel fumarate, and cladribine; intravenous infusion agents such as alemtuzumab, mitoxantrone, rituximab, ocrelizumab, and natalizumab; and agents that can be self-injected such as interferon beta -1a, interferon beta 1b, glatiramer acetate, and pegylated interferon beta-1.
+- The exposed cohort will comprise patients initiating treatment with ozanimod. - The other S1P cohort will comprise patients initiating an S1P modulator, including siponimod. or fingolimod. - The other DMT cohort will comprise patients initiating oral agents such as teriflunomide, dimethyl fumarate, diroximel fumarate, monomethyl fumarate and cladribine; intravenous infusion agents such as alemtuzumab, mitoxantrone, ocrelizumab, and natalizumab; and agents that can be injected such as interferon beta -1a, interferon beta 1b, glatiramer acetate, and pegylated interferon beta-1.

-If new DMT or other relevant medications are approved after study initiation, they will not be added to the study as part of the comparator cohorts; their inclusion may induce confounding as there would not be enough time to ensure the representativeness of that new treatment in the study population.
+If new DMT or other relevant medications are approved after ozanimod, they will not be added to the study as part of the comparator cohorts; their inclusion may induce confounding as there would not be enough time to ensure the representativeness of that new treatment in the study population.
+However, these drugs will be considered for defining treatment lines, switching, and censoring.
+Also, as new drugs for MS become available throughout the study period, ozanimod's prescription patterns may change over time due to more alternative options becoming available.
+An analysis approach allowing for changing prescription patterns for ozanimod over the study period will be considered and is further described in Section 8.7.1 below.

 The study population will be drawn from data sources in the US, UK, Germany, and other countries, including other EU member states, where ozanimod is granted reimbursement.
-This protocol focuses the study description on preidentified data sources, including two sources of automated data, the CPRD in the UK and the ORD in the US, and prospective MS disease registries from the UK and EU (Section 3.4.3).
+This protocol focuses the study description on preidentified data sources, including two sources of automated data, the CPRD in the UK and the ORD in the US, and prospective MS disease registries from the UK and EU (Section 8.4.3).

-3.2.2 Study Period
+8.2.2 Study Period

-The study observation period will begin on 1Jun2020, the date of first commercial availability of ozanimod in the US.
+The study observation period will begin on 01-Jun-2020, the date of first commercial availability of ozanimod in the US.
 The study end date (when observation period ends) will be approximately 10 years after the start date.